FoodyFood/multipage-dash-app/README.md

 This example comes with placeholder text instead of 3 actual dashboards.

-_The dashboards are not the purpose of this, this is just a framework demonstrating how to host multiple dashboards with a menu to select between them._

 To attach your dashboards you can put them here:

 ![attach-dashboard](docs/where-to-attach-dashboard.jpg)

+_The dashboards are not the purpose of this repo, this is just a framework demonstrating how to host multiple dashboards with a menu to select between them._

 ### Environment Setup